elvinsavio/FAHT-stack/README.md

 # FHT-stack
-A full stack app with FastAPI HTMX Tailwind
+A full stack app with Flask HTMX AlpineJs Tailwind